GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/service-worker-lifecycle/index.md

 #### Chrome 110

-Queued events reset the timers.
+Extension API calls reset the timers.
 Before this, only running event handlers would keep a service worker alive.
 Any events that were queued, but for which a handler had not been called would not cause a reset.

 #### Chrome 109